The Role of Sequence Information in Minimal Models of Molecular Assembly: Introduction

-Our first main result is the existence of a universal assembly kit for the backboned aTAM. \begin{customthm}{1} A universal assembly kit for the backboned aTAM exists. \end{customthm} The construction we arrive at to prove Theorem {\ref{theorem:walk_main}} is in some sense artificial as it relies exclusively on backbone routing to define shapes while disregarding non-backbone interactions.
-To circumvent this problem, and get closer to protein folding in which interactions with non-neighbouring amino acids are essential in determining the fold, we show that the existence of a universal assembly kit is preserved even when all adjacent tile faces are required to have attractive glue interactions.
-This finding recalls existing work on the aTAM, where mismatches and rotations were shown to have a weak effect on computational power (\cite{Mavnuch2009}).
+Our first result is the existence of a universal assembly kit for the backboned aTAM. \begin{customthm}{1} A universal assembly kit for the backboned aTAM exists. \end{customthm} The construction we arrive at to prove Theorem {\ref{theorem:walk_main}} is in some sense artificial as it relies exclusively on backbone routing to define shapes while disregarding non-backbone interactions; interactions between tiles that are not connected by the backbone are all ``neutral''.
+To circumvent this problem, and get closer to protein folding in which interactions with non-neighbouring amino acids are essential in determining the fold, we show that the existence of a universal assembly kit is preserved even when neutral interactions are forbidden and all adjacent tile faces are required to have attractive glue interactions.
+This finding recalls existing work on the aTAM, where mismatches and rotations were shown to have a weak effect on computational power \cite{Mavnuch2009}.

-\begin{customthm}{2} A universal assembly kit for the backboned aTAM exists such that the strength function $g$ associated with the assembly kit does not encode any neutral interactions. \end{customthm}
+\begin{customthm}{2} A universal assembly kit for the backboned aTAM exists such that all inter-tile interactions in any configuration are required to be attractive. \end{customthm}

-These two results contrast with the temperature-1 base aTAM, where a universal assembly kit does not exist (\cite{Rothemund2000}).
-To help us disentangle the effects of specifying a sequence and restricting the geometry of tile placement via a backbone, we develop a model we call the sequenced aTAM, where tiles are added in a predetermined sequence, as in the backboned aTAM, but added tiles are no longer constrained to neighbor preceding tiles.
-While not reflective of any autonomous real world process, this construct serves as a null model for comparison to the backboned aTAM.
+To help us understand the role of sequence information in very general cases, we develop a model that we call the sequenced aTAM, where tiles are added in a predetermined sequence, as in the backboned aTAM, but added tiles are no longer constrained to neighbor preceding tiles.
+While not reflective of an {\it autonomous} real-world process, such a model could describe a generalisation of the step-by-step synthesis protocols that are used to construct synthetic DNA and proteins \cite{Beaucage1981,Dawson1994}.
+For our purposes, this construct serves as comparative model in which sequence information is not paired with geometric constraints.
 We find that unlike the backboned aTAM, a universal assembly kit does not exist in the case of the sequenced aTAM.

 \begin{customthm}{4} The sequenced aTAM does not admit a universal assembly kit. \end{customthm}